OpenSCvx/OpenSCvx/docs/getting-started.md

 OpenSCvx :rocket: is an [JAX](https://github.com/jax-ml/jax)-based library for nonconvex trajectory planning in Python.

 !!! warning
-    This repository is still in alpha, here there be dragons :dragon:.
+    This repository is still in beta, here there be dragons :dragon:.

 !!! tip